arthur-e/swc-workshop/r-intro-gapminder/Advanced-R.md

 ### Split-Apply-Combine with dplyr

-We saw how the split, apply, combine workflow can be used with the `plyr` package.
+`dplyr` introduces the **split, apply, combine** workflow to our skill set.
+This workflow allows us to *split* apart a data frame based on the levels (or unique values) of one or more columns, *apply* a function to those subgroups, and *combine* the results together.

-In `dplyr`, to do the same, we need to introduce the `group_by` function.
+To split the data, we need to introduce the `group_by` function.
 `group_by()` is often used together with `summarize()`, which collapses each group into a single-row summary of that group.
 `group_by()` takes as argument the column names that contain the categorical variables for which you want to calculate the summary statistics.
 For instance, to view the maximum life expectancy by country in 2007: